PSebs/SonicCD-SteamPlay/README.md

 None, it expects your /bin/sh to handle arrays and things though.

 # Installation
+If you use a Steam Deck, just go into desktop mode.
-In order to install it, you just clone the repository into your $HOME/.steam/steam/compatibilitytools.d/ directory.
+In order to install it, you just clone the repository into your $HOME/.steam/steam/compatibilitytools.d/SonicCD-steamplay directory.

-If the directory 'compatibilitytools.d' does not exist, make sure to create it.
+If those those folders don't exist, just create the folders and dump the repository there.

 # License